 Even if you need to step away, it’s important to release or control your personal frustration before diving right in.
 That’s because disciplining when you’re angry undermines your authority.

 I’ve come to learn something along the way.
-Yelling really never worked!
+Yelling really never worked, and kids lose respect for yelling parents.

-I thought it did because when I talked normally, no one ever moved.
+I thought it was working because when I talked normally, no one ever moved.
 Until I broke out in a nice yell.
 That’s only partially true because they simply learned to respond to the yelling.

 Not only does disciplining when you’re angry undermine your authority, you’re also teaching your child how to have loose and untamed emotions by watching you.
 Ouch!